ConstanzaSchibber/constanzaschibber.github.io/InProgress.md

 ---
 layout: page
-title: Working In Progress
+title: Current Research
-subtitle: Each post also has a subtitle
+subtitle: Working Papers
 ---

 The following is a list of some of my current working papers, some of which are under review.